 As chess was conquered by machines, so too will manual processes in procurement be automated.
 Autonomous sourcing, and procurement more generally, will be a long game of chess but ultimately a checkmate position is approaching for most of the current ways of working.
 But this should not be confused with being pessimistic.
 On the contrary, new roles will emerge and people in procurement will find ways to flourish by exploiting new areas of value creation.
 There are ample tasks that humans are better at doing and they will have more time to focus on these.
 These roles will be more fulfilling and strategically challenging, and the world will keep spinning with Human and Machine working in tandem together.

-Join Keelvar at the Human+Machine contest with a guest appearance from Garry Kasparov on March 9th 2021.
+Join Keelvar at the Human+Machine contest with a guest appearance from Garry Kasparov in 2021.
 You can also watch on-demand our special Contest Prequel that aired on December 3rd. https://contest.keelvar.com